Skip to main content

 3. Select QR from the sharing options

-4. Download the QR code image
+4. Click Download to save the standard QR code image

 The QR code links directly to your course—scan it with any smartphone camera (no special app needed).